 With the award of seabed lease from the Crown Estate in October 2011, the initial phases of the project are in advanced stages of development.

 DPME is focusing on using technologies based on open rotor horizontal axis turbines, whether mounted entirely subsea or with an element of surface penetration.

 The initial phase of the development will be based on 30 one-megawatt rotor tidal turbines, although the detailed design of turbines to be installed is not yet finalised.

-However, at least six megawatts of the 30MW demonstration project, which is funded by the European Union's 7th Framework Programme (FP7), will utilise the Siemens MCT SeaGen S configuration, with twin one megawatt rotors mounted on a single tower foundation.
+However, at least 6MW of the 30MW demonstration project, which is funded by the European Union’s 7th Framework Programme (FP7), will utilise the Siemens MCT SeaGen S configuration, with twin one-megawatt rotors mounted on a single tower foundation.
 This is a design configuration which has already been successfully tested and demonstrated since 2008, in the Strangford Lough narrows in Northern Ireland.

 One of the major features of the SeaGen S technology is its inclusion of a surface piercing tower for access, coupled with a hydraulic crossbeam for maintenance and dry marshall /connection to export cable.
 Other technologies being considered for the project include the Alstom 1MW TGL device and the Hammerfest device.

 The West Islay Tidal energy project has a secured grid capacity of 30MW.
-Grid connection survey work is underway and the application for grid connection is scheduled for submission in late 2013.
+The application for grid connection was submitted in 2013.
 The transmission line of the tidal firm will consist of underground lines, as well as overhead lines carried on wooden poles.

 The electricity will be first transmitted to Kintra on Islay, via a subsea cable and then over ground to a location near Port Ellen.
 The line will further pass through a subsea cable from Port Ellen to the mainland.
 Detailed routing of the export line is yet to be finalised.